Sheffield's Historical Buildings (Self Guided), Sheffield

 The City Hall is a Neoclassical-style building with an oversized portico supported by eight enormous Corinthian columns.
 The largest hall inside is the Oval Hall.
 It can hold up to 2,217 enthusiastic fans.
 The Memorial Hall holds 425 people, and the Ballroom can accommodate another 400.
 Two four-foot-high stone lions stand guard in the foyer.

-Next to the main entrance, on Carver Street, there is a war memorial plaque listing local worshipers and parishioners who gave their lives in World War I. Just above the door is a Crucifixion statue.
-During the Second World War the temple remained unscathed despite many buildings in the immediate vicinity being damaged; in the Sheffield Blitz of December 1940, the local parish also suffered casualties.
+Near the main entrance on Carver Street, a war memorial plaque honors local worshipers and parishioners who lost their lives in World War I. Above the entrance is a Crucifixion statue.
+Remarkably, the church survived the Sheffield Blitz during World War II without damage, despite significant destruction in the surrounding area and casualties within the local parish.

 9) Sir Frederick Mappin Building